Uniejów: History

 The history of the town dates back to the early years of Polish statehood.
 Mentioned as Uneievo in a bull of Pope Innocent II (1136), Uniejów is one of the oldest towns of Poland.
 At that time it belonged to the Archbishops of Gniezno, and received its town charter most likely before 1290.
 The first Archbishop residing mainly in Uniejów in the city was Bogumilus in the 12th century.
 In the late 13th century, Archbishop Jakub Świnka founded Church of the Holy Spirit and a hospital, and in 1331, Uniejów was burned by the Teutonic Knights.
 The town was rebuilt, and in the late 14th-early 15th century, it was a local center of commerce and crafts.
 For centuries, Uniejów enjoyed several privileges, granted to it by the Archbishops of Gniezno.
-In 1360-1365, a defensive castle was built here.
+In 1360–1365, a defensive castle was built here.
 It became one of residences of the Archbishops, here several councils and meetings took place.
 The first synod of the Polish Catholic church was held in Uniejów in 1376.
 In 1520, Archbishop and Primate of Poland Jan Łaski merged the Old Town, New Town and suburbs into one entity.
 In the 16th century the town lost its importance after the Primates of Poland built new residences in Łowicz and Skierniewice.
+Uniejów was a private church town, administratively located in the Szadek County in the Sieradz Voivodeship in the Greater Poland Province of the Kingdom of Poland.

 Like many Polish cities, Uniejów declined after the mid-17th century Swedish invasion of Poland.
 The castle was ransacked, and the town itself was burned.
 There also were two dangerous fires, in 1736 and 1790, and after the Congress of Vienna (1815), the town became part of Russian-controlled Congress Poland, where it remained until World War I. In 1836, Uniejów was granted to a Tsarist General Karl Wilhelm von Toll.
 During the January Uprising, it was the site of a battle between Polish insurgents and Russian troops on October 12, 1863.
 As punishment for the unsuccessful uprising, Uniejów was one of many towns stripped of its town charter in 1870.
 In 1919 Uniejów again became a town after Poland regained independence in 1918.